Mitsubishi Heavy looking to develop more powerful H-3 rocket for lunar missions | The Japan Times

 Its initial remit was to carry a cargo transporter, HTV-X, which will deliver food and batteries to the ISS, 400 kilometers above the Earth, starting in fiscal 2021.
 However, the scope of its usage has widened to include traveling to a proposed lunar orbiting space station — Gateway — after 2025.

-The more powerful version of the H-3 with double launch capability will be in development by 2030, company officials said.
+The more powerful version of the H-3 will be in development by 2030, company officials said.

 Hiroshi Sasaki, director of JAXA Space Exploration Center, said cost is an issue as launch facilities at the Tanegashima Space Center in Kagoshima Prefecture need to be upgraded.